Valiant Outfitters, LLC

 Whether you’re experiencing life’s daily adventures, overcoming worst-case scenarios, or navigating contemporary culture, we’ll celebrate every daring adventure with you.

-Joe Bassett – Our Founder & Lead Guide
+Joe Bassett – Founder, Lead Guide & Occasional Instigator

-- Reluctant Author: Co-wrote Emergency Communication 101 with Creek Stewart.
-Not the book he wanted to write, but the book he got to write.
+• Reluctant Author: Co-wrote Emergency Communication 101 with Creek Stewart.
+Not the book he set out to write, but the one that insisted on being written anyway.

 Emma Rosset – Associate Guide & Other Stuff